Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: MCMC diagnostics

 \section{MCMC diagnostics}

 We evaluated convergence of MCMC scheme by studying traceplots of identifiable parameters across chains.
 Since latent factors and their corresponding coefficients are not identifiable, we focused our attention to: linear predictors and residual variances for the trait models, probabilities of detection and residual variances for both sets of species, and the correlation parameters $\rho_U, \rho_V$ in the latent factors' covariance structure across species in the same set.
-The traceplots for a subset of parameters are shown in Figures \ref{supp_fig:diag_prob_obs}, \ref{supp_fig:diag_correlations}, \ref{supp_fig:diag_linpred_X}, and \ref{supp_fig:diag_sigmasq_l}.
+The traceplots for a subset of parameters are shown in Figures \ref{supp_fig:diag_prob_obs_B}, \ref{supp_fig:diag_correlations}, \ref{supp_fig:diag_linpred_X}, and \ref{supp_fig:diag_sigmasq_l}.
+Overall convergence seems to be good.
+We observe some autocorrelation in the posterior samples for the latent factor correlation parameters $\rho$, but mixing seems to be good, and the values over which the MCMC concentrates are similar and very close to 1.
 We also investigated running means for the interactions indicators.
 If the posterior distribution is unimodal and the MCMC has converged sufficiently well, the running means converge to the same point.
 Running means for nine pairs of species without a recorded interaction are shown in \cref{supp_fig:diag_prob_inter}.